gcallah/SoftwareEngineering/md/chap1.md

 * **Data collection and analysis systems**
 * **System of systems**

-Despite the diversity of software system types, their aare several fundamental principles that are applicable for all software:
+Despite the diversity of software system types, their are several fundamental principles that are applicable for all software:

-* Systems should be made by using an understood and managed development process
+* Systems should be made by using an understood and managed development process.
-* Dependability and performance are crucial for the success of the software
+* Dependability and performance are crucial for the success of all software.
-* Understanding what the software application and requirements are
+* Developers must understand what the software is for!
-* Reuse software that has been made before rather than write new software (when applicable)
+* Developers should re-use existing software in preference to writing new programs.

 ### Internet Software Engineering

+The fact that most software today runs on the Internet introduces new
+considerations:

+- Does the software work across a variety of user interfaces: popular web browsers, custom phone apps, and API access from other programs?
+- Is the software secure, given the entire world can access it?

 ## 1.2 Software engineering ethics